 The concept is that everyday things happen, but it is your response that determines if the outcome is a positive or a negative one.
 Above the line is behaviours that seek a positive outcome where you take personal responsibility.
 Below the line behaviours demonstrate denial, blame or excuses.
 It is a model that helps to define the way we think and behave.

-Here is a quick video that probably explains it better than I could – https://discoveryinaction.com.au/above-or-below-the-line-where-are-you/
+Here is a quick video from Discovery in Action that probably explains it better than I could – https://discoveryinaction.com.au/above-or-below-the-line-where-are-you/

 How we applied it